RowanTL/HushGP/README.md

 https://erp12.github.io/pyshgp/html/core_instructions.html

-I'm not going to include no-ops
+I'm not going to include no-ops.

 ## Tasks
 * [ ] Post minimal core of exec to haskell discourse for advice about speed optimization.